theredfish/kraken-exchange-api-example/README.md

 ### Code organization

-I tried to build this test project following a specific team organization where test teams maintain their projects separated from others.
+I tried to build this test project following a specific organization where test teams keep their projects separated from others.

-Please note that I'm talking about end to end / acceptance tests and not integration tests.
-But I took advantage of the way integration testing is handled by Cargo to run BDD tests, using a library as test support.
+Please note that I implemented end-to-end / acceptance tests and not integration tests, but took advantage of the way integration testing is handled by Cargo to run BDD tests.
 Please read the next section [A better code organization](#a-better-code-organization) for more details.

+I also implemented a library to help me with API calls, cryptography, and to define the domain layer.
 That's why this project is organized in two parts :

-- [`src`](src) : this folder contains the source code of the library with the domain layer (ubiquitous language, entities) and the api helpers to call private and public methods.
-Doing so, we avoid to mix this logic in the tests and we can keep a separated code source for ease of maintenance.
-It can be seen as the testing tools to make the HTTP requests over the API.
-This folder should be mainly maintained by automation engineers / SDETS.
+- [`src`](src) : this folder contains the source code of the library with the domain layer (ubiquitous language, entities) and the api helpers to call the private and public methods.
+By doing this, we avoid mixing this logic in the tests and we can keep separate source code for easier maintenance.
+We can consider this library as a set of test tools to facilitate HTTP requests via the API.
+This library could mainly be maintained by automation engineers / SDETS.

-- [`tests`](tests) : this folder contains the features, using the Gherkin language, and the steps using the Cucumber framework.
+- [`tests`](tests) : this folder contains the "Features", using the Gherkin language, and the "Steps" using the Cucumber framework.
-  This folder should be mainly maintained by product owners/testers (features), and automation engineers / SDETS (steps).
+  This folder could mainly be maintained by product owners/testers (features), and automation engineers / SDETS (steps).

 Please note that I tried to provide an organizational context similar to that which can be found in a company.
 But it doesn't mean that every test projects shoud be organized in this way.

-The domain layer is be a very important part.
-While I created a specific layer in this project, an alternative method would be to use a specific crate with the different entities of the domain.
-This "domain crate" could therefore be shared between different teams in order to keep a very cohesive language and entity definitions accross projects (test projects or application projects).

 I have some experience with projects following the "Domain Driven Design" methodology.
 When I work on a project, I choose certain concepts of DDD, while keeping a good balance between the complexity of the code and the complexity of the business domain.

 ### A better code organization

-To improve the code distribution, the compilation time and the maintenance, a better code organization would have been to separate the library and release it as a separate crate.
+To improve code distribution, compilation time and maintenance, a better organization of the code would have been to separate the library and publish it as a separate crate.

-By doing that the test project can just import the library and use it to make http calls to private and public endpoints without extra compilation time when building the tests.
+By doing this the test project can simply import the library and use it to make http calls to private and public endpoints without additional compilation time while building the tests.

-**I therefore took a shortcut here, and took advantage of the way integration testing is handled by Cargo :**
+**I took a shortcut here, and took advantage of the way integration testing is handled by Cargo :**

 1. the library (and binary if available) are compiled
-2. the integration tests are compiled and run (they `use` the library)
+2. the integration tests are compiled and executed (they `use` the library)

 This saves me from creating separate crates for the library and the tests.
-It's easier to maintain, easier to deploy/run (no versionning), but with the added cost of build time.
+It's easier to maintain, easier to deploy/run (no versioning), but with the added cost of build time.

-In real cases, using a workspace with a project for the library and one for the tests will help to maintain the code in the same place.
-The library could be versionned and imported in multiple test projects (from the same workspace or not, depending of the projects organization).
+Another solution would be to use a workspace with two separate projects for the library and the tests for better code maintenance.
+The library could therefore be versioned and imported into serveral test projects (from the same workspace or not, depending on the organization on the test projects).

 ### CI